Palfore/Pybiosis/README.md

         os.chdir(R"C:\Program Files (x86)\Steam\steamapps\common\SlayTheSpire")
         os.system(R'jre\bin\java.exe -jar mts-launcher.jar')
     ```
-Push2Run has been tested with the Dropbox method and the key phrase "on pc", since it is short.

 #### Scheduler
-Requires a Windows OS.
+Requires a Windows machine.
 No installation is required since it uses the Windows Task Scheduler.
 See [`schtasks.exe`](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/schtasks-create) for more details on usage.

 1. Schedule a function to run now (in the next minute).
     ```python